Signs That a Rebound Relationship Is Not Healthy but Highly Toxic

 If your relationship has just ended, and you are tempted to rebound, you might want to ask yourself what you are looking for in this rebound relationship.

-Signs that a rebound relationship is NOT a healthy move for you:
+Also, here are some questions to help you understand if a rebound relationship is a healthy move for you.

 - Are you doing this to make yourself feel like you are attractive and that your former partner was wrong to let you go?
 Are you using the new person to help you forget your old partner?